nikmosi/twitch-sub-bot/README.md

 uv run src/main.py watch --interval 300
 ```

 The optional `--interval` flag controls the polling delay in seconds.
-The
-watchlist defaults to `.watchlist.json` unless overridden by `--watchlist` or
-`TWITCH_SUBS_WATCHLIST`.

 Run the Telegram bot to manage the watchlist directly from a chat: